johnthagen/python-blueprint/Dockerfile.md

 WORKDIR ${WORKDIR}

-# Install any system depdendencies required to build wheels, such as C compilers or system packages
+# Install any system dependencies required to build wheels, such as C compilers or system packages
 # For example:
 #RUN apt-get update && apt-get install -y \
 #    gcc \